rhatos/capstone-docs/README.md

 - Token to word ratio:
   - This shows the average number of tokens per word from the input text.
 - % of vocabulary used:
-  - This shows the percentage of how many tokens generated from the input text that existed already in the model.
+  - This shows the percentage of tokens that were found during the training process out of the total number of tokens in the model.